mortonsc/c_ti83p/README.md

 # c_ti83p
 A library for programming C projects for TI-83+ series calculators using SDCC.
-This library is under active development and is subject to change.
+This library is under active development and everything is  subject to change without warning.

 ## Compilation
 The source code for c_ti83p is hosted on [Github](https://github.com/mortonsc/c_ti83p).